 You can request a Capital One credit card cash advance limit increase by calling Capital One’s customer service department at 800-955-7070 or using the secure chat feature on your online account.
 But you shouldn’t count on being approved.
 That ultimately depends on your financial track record and account management, but it’s important to realize that issuers aren’t in the habit of encouraging cash advances, as they’re considered risky behavior.
 You should also try to avoid making such transactions whenever possible given their high cost.… read full answer

-You can order a Capital One credit card PIN online or by calling Capital One’s automated system at (800) 227-4825.
+You can order a Capital One credit card PIN either online or by calling Capital One’s automated system at the number you see on the back of your card.
 You may have the option to get the PIN immediately by email or text.
 If not, it will come in 7-10 business days by mail.
 You don’t need a Capital One credit card PIN to make purchases.
 But you will need one to do a cash advance at an ATM.
-And it may come in handy in foreign countries that use chip-and-PIN card readers.… read full answer
+This may come in handy in foreign countries that use chip-and-PIN card readers.… read full answer

 Here’s how to get a Capital One credit card PIN:

 Online.
 Log into your Capital One account and click on “More Account Settings,” then “Control Your Card,” and finally “Get a Cash Advance.”
 You may have the option to get a PIN instantly by email or text.
 Otherwise, you’ll have to request one by mail, and it will take 7-10 business days to arrive.

 Phone.
 Call the number you see on the back of your card, enter your card number and follow the prompts to request a PIN.
 You’ll get it by mail in 7-10 business days.
 If you already have a PIN and want to change it, you can choose a new number right away.